• 4000-km review

 • Amazingly economical: 550km to a tank.
 Fuel Log

-• Still have back pain from the stock saddle months later
+• Back pain from stock saddle lasted months

 • Super build quality explains the price over a CRF-L… almost